diw22/Robots4ChildrenWithDisabilities/README.md

 - Investigate the potential of robotics to enhance accessibility and inclusion for children with physical, cognitive, or developmental disabilities.
 (I'm not sure for whom the robots are designed)
 - Propose actionable, user-centered robotic solutions tailored to the needs of children with disabilities.
 - Develop proof-of-concept ideas or prototypes to demonstrate feasibility and impact.

+## Version Control

+To ensure that a functional version of the robotic assistant would be delivered by the project deadline, we adopted an iterative development workflow.
+With each iteration, we incrementally increased the system’s autonomy, capability, and user engagement.

+The first iteration focused on enabling basic control of the robot through low-dimensional input methods, such as four-directional commands, allowing users to move the robot safely and effectively.

+In the next stage, we concentrated on automating the robotic arm module, enabling it to perform pick-and-place operations.
+Alongside this, we integrated a computer vision module into the navigation system, allowing the robot to detect objects within its environment and approach them autonomously using its mobile base.

+Subsequent iterations prioritized user–robot interaction.
+We developed a child-friendly graphical interface and designed interactive games that leveraged the robot’s existing hardware modules.

+Finally, we integrated the system with a LiDAR-based mapping framework to enhance navigational flexibility and spatial awareness.
+Additional features, such as user-to-user messaging and improved robot dialogue responses, were implemented to increase communication capabilities and create a more engaging, friendly user experience.

 ## Repository Structure